 Terms of Reference (ToR) for a Short-Term assignment

 Technical assistance requested: 1 (one) Senior Non-Key Expert in the area of Negotiating Ch.
-27, Environment and Climate Change, Waste Management – Single Use Plastic Directive (SUP Directive)
+27, Environment and Climate Change, Waste Management – Extended producer responsibility for waste management

 Project Title: Policy and Legal Advice Centre (PLAC III), Serbia